oskardudycz/event-driven.io/content/posts/2025-12-01--consumers_processors_in_emmett/index.en.md

 Still, failure behaviour is configurable; your message handler can return:

 - **void/ACK**: message processed successfully, continue to the next one.
-- **Skip**: Skip this message, useful for poison messages that consistently fail
+- **SKIP**: Skip this message, useful for poison messages that consistently fail
-- **Stop**: Stop this processor entirely.
+- **STOP**: Stop this processor entirely.

-Why have `skip` separate from ACK?
+Why have _skip_ separate from _ACK_?
 Consider a poison message - a message that causes your processor to fail every time.
-Without `skip`, you have two bad options: fail forever (blocking all processing) or ACK it (pretending you processed it).
+Without _skip_, you have two bad options: fail forever (blocking all processing) or _ACK_ it (pretending you processed it).
 With _Skip_, you can move it to a dead-letter queue for investigation while continuing to process other messages.

 For now, [Emmett](https://github.com/event-driven-io/emmett) doesn't support Dead Letter/Poison Message Queues out of the box, but they will be supported in the future.
 You could already append those events to some specific stream.